 When you travel to Tanzania, the best places to visit and enjoy a safari include Katavi, Selous, Ruaha, Tarangire, and Ngorongoro.
 Of course, there's also the Serengeti where you can witness the great annual migration of millions of wildebeest.
 Some of the best beaches on earth can be found in the Zanzibar archipelago, and Mafia Island is equally idyllic.
 For more action, you can hike up Africa's tallest mountain, Mount Kilimanjaro.
 Other incredible mountains include Mahale, where you can visit the largest remaining population of chimpanzees in the wild.
 Explore all 10 of Tanzania's best destinations below.

 The Serengeti National Park offers the absolute classic African safari setting.
 The migration of millions of wildebeest and zebra starts here.
 The vast expanse of grasslands makes the Serengeti fantastic for spotting lion kills because you can see the whole spectacle clearly.
 There are mobile camps that are worth staying at because the wildlife concentrates in certain parts of the park depending on the time of year and the rains.
-Click here for a list of recommended accommodations.
-If you can, spend at least 4 days to make the most of it.
 The best time to go is between December and June, but you can't really go wrong any time of the year.
 A hot-air balloon ride at dawn is a truly magnificent experience.

 Africa is known as one of the best destinations for adventure travel and what can be more adventurous than hiking up the world's tallest free-standing mountain?
 Africa's highest peak, Mount Kilimanjaro in Tanzania, stands at 19,340 feet (5896m) and will take you 6 days to conquer.
 The exciting thing about this mountain is that anyone who is fit and determined can make it up.
 No special climbing equipment or expertize is needed.
 Serious hikers sometimes use nearby Mount Meru as a practice climb.